Dara Ó Briain: Television career

 Between 2006 and 2011, Ó Briain starred in the BBC's Three Men in a Boat series, with Griff Rhys Jones and Rory McGrath.
 The series included the trio rowing the River Thames, as in the 1889 novel of the same name, sailing from London to the Isle of Wight for a sail boat race, borrowing numerous vessels to make their way from Plymouth to the Isles of Scilly.
 In 2009, the three took to the Irish canals and rivers on a trip from Dublin to Limerick.
 In 2010, they explored the Isles of Scotland.
 In 2011, two more series were made; one travelling from Montenegro to Venice, the other travelling down the New England coast in the US to New York.

 Ó Briain has also been an extensive newspaper columnist, with pieces published in many national papers in both the UK and Ireland, from The Sunday Times to The Daily Telegraph.
 On 9 August 2006 he hosted the first edition of his chat show Turn Back Time, which only ran for one series.

 He is a relatively frequent panellist on QI and wrote about Ireland in the QI series E annual.
 He also occasionally appears on Just a Minute on BBC Radio 4.

 He also holds the record for greatest number of appearances on the BBC stand-up showcase Live at the Apollo, where he appeared seven times.

 On 1 October 2009, Ó Briain released his first book entitled Tickling the English, about what he considers it means to be English.
-As part of its promotion, he has stated that he is enthusiastic about English culture and a student of English history, his favourite events being the Gin Craze and the civil war.
+As part of its promotion, he has stated that he is enthusiastic about English culture and a student of English history, his favourite events being the Gin Craze and the English Civil War.
 In a review of Tickling the English, Ó Briain was described as Sir Terry Wogan's heir apparent as Britain's "favourite Irishman".

 Ó Briain has appeared several times in the BBC Radio science / comedy show The Infinite Monkey Cage which premiered on 30 November 2009 on Radio 4.

 Since October 2024, Ó Briain has co-presented Curious Cases, a science programme on Radio 4 with Hannah Fry.

 In 2010, Ó Briain replaced Adrian Chiles as the presenter of The Apprentice: You're Fired!.
 After five years, he quit following the 2014 series.